Apixmed/integration_documentation/README.md

 >
 > If your organization intends to utilize the sandbox as well, it is necessary to follow the same process.
 >
-> Also there is test organization on samdbox (but its usage is limited); see its parameters provided in this guide.
+> Also there is a test organization on sandbox (but its usage is limited); see its parameters provided in this guide.

 ## 1. Setup your organisation profile and account